Mr M Cliff Lawrenson

 Stephen previously worked for an emerging markets power sector business.
 He qualified as a lawyer in the UK and spent 15 years in private and public practice, including 5 years in the Sultanate of Oman.
 He has an extensive acquisitions track record, together with strategy development and implementation.

 Stephen now consults, ad hoc, to Queensland Investment Corporation (QIC).
 He was formerly a NED at Epic Energy in South Australia, a gas transmission pipeline company also owned by funds advised by QIC.
 Stephen is chairman of Fighting Chance, a Sydney based not for profit organization which designs, builds and scales social enterprises which move the dial for Australians with disability.

-Michael was appointed Chief Financial Officer and Company Secretary in May 2016.
+John was appointed Chief Financial Officer and Company Secretary of Pacific Energy in September 2020.

 John is an experienced finance executive, with more than 20 years' corporate and on-site experience within both Australian and International resource operations and jurisdictions.

 Prior to joining Pacific Energy, he held senior Finance, Commercial and Investor Relations roles within both large private and ASX-listed companies including Quadrant Energy (one of Australia's largest oil & gas producers), Norilsk Nickel (world's leading producer of nickel and palladium) and Mirabela Nickel (construction through to full production).